Announcements & Reminders

 Span#

-Let \(X \subset \mathbb{R}^N\) be any nonempty set (of points in \(\mathbb{R}^N\), i.e. vectors)
+Let \(X \subset \mathbb{R}^n\) be any nonempty set (of points in \(\mathbb{R}^n\), i.e. vectors)

 Definition

-Set of all possible linear combinations of elements of \(X\) is called the span of \(X\), denoted by \(\mathrm{span}(X)\)
+A set of all possible linear combinations of elements of \(X\) is called the span of \(X\), denoted by \(\mathrm{span}(X)\)

-For finite \(X = \{x_1,\ldots, x_K\}\) the span can be expressed as
+For finite \(X = \{x_1,\ldots, x_m\}\) the span can be expressed as

 Example